 The Social Media Retargeting Opportunity

-Americans spend over three hours a day on social networking sites.
+Americans spend over three hours a day on social networking sites and over a quarter of the total time we're online is spent on sites like Twitter and Facebook.
 Add to that the fact that 65 percent of the time spent on social networks happens on mobile devices, and you can see why advertising networks have tried so hard to tap into this audience.